burtscher/LC-framework/README.md

 **DIFF**: This component computes the difference sequence (also called "delta modulation") by subtracting the previous value from the current value and outputting the resulting difference.
 If neighboring values correlate with each other, this tends to produce a more compressible sequence.

+**DIFFMS**: This component computes the difference sequence like DIFF does but outputs the result in sign-magnitude format, which is often more compressible because it tends to produce values with many leading zero bits.

 ### Reducers